rudra-desai/Codelint/README.md

 - Implement database structure
 - Combine database and with Anthony's github oauth work
 - Import db to back-end and connect server calls to database

+## Things left to finish
+- Implement a fix button for eslint that would automatically fix some errors in the code inputted by the user